bsc-s2/pykit/fsutil/README.md

 **syntax**:
 `fsutil.get_path_fs(path)`

-Return the name of file system the `path` is on.
+Return the name of device where the `path` is mounted.

 **arguments**: